grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 ## Run the server

-For this sample app, we need a gRPC server running on the local machine. gRPC Objective-C API supports gRPC client but not gRPC server.
+For this sample app, we need a gRPC server running on the local machine. gRPC Objective-C API supports creating gRPC clients but not gRPC servers.
 Therefore instead we build and run the C++ server in the same repository:

 ```sh
 $ cd examples/cpp/helloworld